Going to university is an important investment in your future. It is crucial that you choose the course and the university which is right for you.

 Here are some of the facilities that our students can access:

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Worcester!
+Some of these might help you to study for a Master at University of Worcester!